nazari63/documentation/site/source/support/common-issues.rst

 #.
 Confirm you are `not` using the Tor Browser.
 #.
 Confirm your phone/computer is not using a VPN, or that if you are, that it allows LAN connections, such as the examples below:

-    - Mullvad - Go to "Settings -> VPN Settings -> Local Network Sharing"
+    - Mullvad - Go to Settings -> VPN Settings -> Local Network Sharing
-    - ProtonVPN - Go to "Preferences -> Connection -> Allow LAN Connections"
+    - ProtonVPN - Go to Preferences -> Connection -> Allow LAN Connections

+#.
+On macOS, confirm your browser is allowed to access local network devices at:

+    - Settings --> Privacy & Security --> Local Network

 #.
 To avoid networking issues, it is recommended to use your `primary` router, not an extender or mesh router
 #.
 Very rarely, your firewall settings may block mDNS.
 In this case: